johngodlee/geotaster_git_workshop/index.md

 ### Forking

 As a little aside, it's worth telling you what "Forking" is.
-If you remember that cloning is making a local copy of a Git repository that is hosted on a remote server, Forking differs in that instead of making a copy which is still linked to the original remote repository, forking creates a copy which is linked to a new remote version of the repository which is in your name.
+If you remember that cloning is making a local copy of a Git repository that is hosted on a remote server, forking differs in that instead of making a copy which is still linked to the original remote repository, forking creates a copy which is linked to a new remote version of the repository which is in your name.
 This means that you can make as many changes to the forked version as you want, and you won't risk changing the original version owned by the person who originally wrote it.
 This is super useful if you want to experiment with some software, or want to modify somebody elses code for your own uses.

 Have a go at forking a repository by heading to [https://github.com/papis/papis](https://github.com/papis/papis) and clicking "Fork" in the top right corner.
 You now have a version of that repository on your own Github account that you can do what you want with.
 Of course, you are always welcome to submit a pull-request to the original version of the code.